This article is the first in a series on the social acceptance and 5G topic. Stay tuned for more!

 United Nations, “World Population Prospect 2019: Highlights” (2019) – https://population.un.org/wpp/Publications/Files/WPP2019_Highlights.pdf

-Read more on the topic.
+Read more on the topic in our next report.

 More details on the 5G SOLUTIONS project are available here.